Gauge and Averaging in Gravitational Self-force: Equation of motion in parity-irregular gauges

 I now consider the form of the equations of motion in parity-irregular gauges, adopting the mass dipole definition of center of mass.
 Under the general gauge transformations \eqref{xi}, we have from equation \eqref{changeZ} that\footnote{As already noted in section \ref{sec:eom}, the sign convention for $\xi^\mu$ used in this paper differs from that used in the appendix of paper I.}

 Beginning with the equation of motion in a parity-regular gauge, we may now derive an equation for $Z^i$ in a new gauge,

 where equation \eqref{Fchange} has been used.
-If the parity condition is satisfied, and $\xi^i = c^i + \Sigma^i(\vec{n})+O(r)$ with $\Sigma^i$ odd-parity, then the right hand side vanishes and the equation of motion retains the original form, depending only on the local spacetime metric (at zeroth and first order).
+If the parity condition is satisfied, and $\xi^i = c^i + \Sigma^i(\vec{n})+O(r)$ with $\Sigma^i$ odd-parity, then the right hand side vanishes and the equation of motion retains the original form, depending only on the local spacetime metric (at zeroth and first order in perturbation theory).
 However, if the parity condition is not satisfied, then the right hand side does not in general vanish,\footnote{For example, with $\xi^i = B^j n_j n^i$ with $B^i$ constant, the right hand side of \eqref{eom-noparity} evaluates to $(16/15)R_{0i0j}B^j$.} and the equation of motion for $Z^i$ takes a complicated form involving the gauge transformation to some reference gauge.
 Another way to see the difficulty is to repeat the calculations of \eqref{dZdd} for a general gauge transformation, giving

 Without the parity condition the Riemann terms do not simplify into the geodesic deviation form $R_{0i0j}\delta Z^j$.
 It appears that no expression in terms of just $\delta Z^i$ and $\delta h_{\mu \nu}$ is possible, so that the equation for $Z^i$ in parity-irregular gauges must involve a gauge vector explicitly.
+In particular, there appears to be no natural separation of the terms contributing to $\ddot{Z}^i$ into ``self'' and other forces in the case of a parity-irregular gauge.